skrysmanski/devlog/content/articles/cpp/cpp-project-tutorial-3.md

 draft: true
 ---

-In this part of the "Projects in Visual C++ 2010" mini series another important aspect of C++ programming is explain: //precompiled headers//.
+In this part of the "Projects in Visual C++ 2010" mini series another important aspect of C++ programming is explain: *precompiled headers*.
 Precompiled headers (or precompiled header files) in many cases significantly reduce the time needed to compile a project.

 Here at work I have a C++ project with about 50 `.cpp` files in it.
 The project uses the Qt library and all files only include the absolute minimum of header files required.
-Without precompiled headers, compiling the project takes about 56 seconds. //With// precompiled headers, the compile time goes down to about 7 seconds.
+Without precompiled headers, compiling the project takes about 56 seconds. *With* precompiled headers, the compile time goes down to about 7 seconds.
 That's eight times faster.

 **Related Articles:**
 * [[1725]]